-To answer this we must first look at the two kinds of psychic abilities: those which are primarily receptive or passive and those which can also be described as active.
+To answer this we must first look at the two kinds of psychic abilities: those which are primarily receptive or passive and those which are primarily executive or active.

-Receptive and Active Gifts
+Receptive and Executive Gifts

 Receptive Gifts

 Receptive psychic gifts are far more common than is generally realised though many individuals may experience ESP only once or twice in their lifetime.
 The Alister Hardy Religious Experience Research Centre archive has more documentation.